Zennnii/ZephyrusOS/README.md

 # Zephyrus OS
-Zephyurs OS is my new project that i will be working on mainly (i will still be working on VK Shell on the side) It is an x86 Operating system
-And it boots using GNU Grub
+Zephyrus OS is a x86 operating system that im working on this project stated 9/8/2025 and is still unfinished

 ![Current progress](Screenshots/currentProgress.png)

 Currently it has:
 * Basic VGA Text functions (print, newline, carrige return, scroll up and printHex)
-* A GDT (Global descriptor table)
+* The GDT (Global descriptor table)
+* The IDT (Interrupt descriptor table)
+* Basic exception handling
+* Debugging tools
 And thats all (for now)

-I will be setting up the IDT later"# ZephyrusOS"
+I will be adding a PIT timer later
+(and maybe a basic PS/2 Keyboard driver)